 - health and safety

 - how to use the tools and equipment

 You will be expected to study for qualifications such as NVQs.
 You may also be encouraged to become multi-skilled by training in, for example, painting and decorating or plumbing.

 - Pay and conditions Expand / Collapse

 Estates staff working in the NHS are paid on the Agenda for Change (AfC) pay system.
-As an estates support worker, you could start on AfC band 1 or 2.
+As an estates support worker, you could start on AfC band 2.
 As a qualified craftsperson in estates maintenance, you will typically start on AfC band 3.
 With further training and experience, you could apply for more senior positions at bands 4 and above.